gradle/gradle/design-docs/component-metadata.md

 ### Implementation

-- Use the term 'ComponentSelection' in place of 'VersionSelection' for custom rules.
+- ~~Use the term 'ComponentSelection' in place of 'VersionSelection' for custom rules.~~
-- Replace `VersionSelection` with `ModuleComponentSelection` as defined above.
+- ~~Replace `VersionSelection` with `ComponentSelection` as defined above.~~
-- Change `NewestVersionComponentChooser` to evaluate version selector prior to evaluating custom rules.
+- ~~Change `NewestVersionComponentChooser` to evaluate version selector prior to evaluating custom rules.~~
 - Change the `ComponentSelectionRules` mechanism to:
-    - Fail if any rule doesn't accept or reject candidate
-    - Short-circuit remaining rules when any rule rejects candidate
+    - ~~Short-circuit remaining rules when any rule rejects candidate~~
-    - Report the reason for rejecting a particular candidate
+    - Log the reason for rejecting a particular candidate
-    - Evaluate rules with no additional inputs prior to rules with additional inputs
+    - ~~Evaluate rules with no additional inputs prior to rules with additional inputs~~
 - For this story, `NewestVersionComponentChooser` will simply log the reason for rejecting a candidate

 ### Test cases

-- No rules are fired when no versions match the version selector
+- ~~No rules are fired when no versions match the version selector~~
 - For a dynamic version selector "1.+":
-    - Custom rule can reject all candidates: user gets general 'not found' error message. the version selector, and the reason each was rejected.
+    - ~~Custom rule can reject all candidates: user gets general 'not found' error message.~~
-    - Custom rule can select one of the candidates, no further candidates are considered.
+    - ~~Custom rule can select one of the candidates, no further candidates are considered.~~
+    - ~~Custom rule can select one of the candidates using the component metadata~~
+    - ~~Custom rule can select one of the candidates using the ivy module descriptor~~
     - Custom rule can reject all candidates from one repository, and accept a candidate from a subsequent repository.
 - For a static version selector "1.0":
-    - Custom rule can reject candidate: user gets general 'not found' error message.
+    - ~~Custom rule can reject candidate: user gets general 'not found' error message.~~
     - Custom rule can reject candidate from one repository, and accept a matching candidate from a subsequent repository.
 - With multiple custom rules:
     - If any rule rejects a candidate, the candidate is not selected.
     - Once a rule rejects a candidate, no other rules are evaluated for the candidate.
     - A rule that declares only a `ModuleComponentSelection` input is evaluated before a rule that declares a `ComponentMetadata` input.
-- Useful error message when a rule neither accepts or rejects a candidate
 - A Maven module candidate is not considered when a custom rule requires an `IvyModuleDescriptor` input
     - Reason is logged as "not an Ivy Module" (or similar)
-- All test cases from the previous story (ComponentMetadataDetails/IvyModuleMetadata input) should be adapted
+- ~~All test cases from the previous story (ComponentMetadataDetails/IvyModuleMetadata input) should be adapted~~
-- Test cases from earlier stories will be modified or replaced by the test cases here
+- ~~Test cases from earlier stories will be modified or replaced by the test cases here~~

 ## Story: Build reports reasons for failure to resolve due to custom component selection rules